Advice to Social Seniors

 Here's how it works being a social senior:

-- For the commencement ceremonies, social seniors are not allowed to robe, process, sit with the class, cross the stage, or sit in the amphitheater.
-The commencement marching order and seating order is fixed for graduates only, and amphitheater space is limited to graduates and their ticketed guests.
+- For the in-person celebration, social seniors are not allowed to robe, process, sit with the class, or cross the stage.
+The celebration seating area is open to graduates only, and the guest area is limited to their QR code invited guests.

 - Social seniors follow the student conduct and Garnet Pledge guidelines for seniors.

 - Spring seniors who want to defer graduation in order to take advantage of a scholarship opportunity that requires they not be graduated follow the rules for social seniors.
 To defer graduation, email the registrar the intended date of graduation and obtain approval of the new date from your major chairs.